 Backyard camping is something that many parents will be familiar with already, as it’s a great way to have some fun with your family, whether you’re in your yard or even inside your home.
 However, some of us may not have given much thought to going backyard camping before social distancing forced us to think differently about how we spend our leisure time.

 Going ‘backyard camping’ is actually a great way to work out what to bring on a camping trip.
 So while it may not be as exciting or adventure-filled, it can be great fun as a ‘dry run’ to prepare your customized camping checklist to ensure you know what stuff to bring camping – both the essentials and safety gear, as well as luxuries that you may want to take with you.

-Backyard camping is also a great opportunity to set up your camping gear and work out how any new camping gear works, such as how to set up a new camping tent, how long it takes to inflate your camping mattress, and how to pack your backpack if you’re backpacking or hiking to your next campground.
+Backyard camping is also a great opportunity to set up your camping gear and work out how any new camping gear works, such as how to set up a new camping tent, how long it takes to inflate your camping mattress, and whether all your camping necessities fit in your duffel bags (and car, for that matter!).

 Setting up a mini campsite in your backyard or living room is also an excuse to dust off older camping and emergency preparedness gear, check it still works and hasn’t deteriorated with age – so you have confidence that it’s ready for use when you need to take it camping.
 If you have a garage of ‘stuff’ that may be useful, it’s pretty satisfying to have a rummage and dig up the existing gear you own, rather than feeling you have to go and buy a load of brand-new things to take camping.

 If it turns out you do need to buy some camping essentials, it’s definitely worth checking out the REI used gear website to see if you can pick up a great deal there before looking at buying new.

 That brings us to the end of our camping checklist and tips on what to bring camping.
 Now you’ve read the full guide, click here to jump back up to our camping checklist to work through what to pack for your next trip.